-Check my recent article where I explain this concept using the example of a bicycle.
-This explanation on why and how to develop MVP could not be any simpler!
+Check our recent article where we explain this concept using the example of a bicycle.
+This could not be any simpler!

 Success Legends & MVP

 In 2007, Twitter was renamed and developed as a stand-alone social networking platform.
-At that point, it was developed as a community of users, who would share their answers to “What you are doing?”.
+At that point, it was perceived as a community of users who would share their answers to “What are you doing?”.
 Today, the idea has evolved greatly – Twitter is now one of the major sources of news, celebrity rumors, and jokes.
-With a net worth of $5.1 billion (as of March 2020 according to Business Insider), it unites over 330 million active users a month.
-Yet, Twitter would never grow to the extent that it is now unless the initial idea was tested on the actual market and unless users could leave their feedback.

-Groupon was launched in 2008 as a side project of Andrew Mason, the founder of The Point.
+Groupon is also an example of how a successful MVP turned into a well-known business.
+It was launched in 2008 as a side project of Andrew Mason, the founder of The Point.
 The Point did not work.
 Groupon, to Mason’s surprise, did.
-By the end of 2019, Groupon had about 44 million unique customers, according to Statista.
-It turned into one of the most popular e-commerce marketplaces globally.
-So how did it begin?

 Andrew Mason had been working on The Point, a collective action platform, for 11 months until this project failed in 2008.
 Apparently, there was no need for such a solution, so all the work on the project basically went in vain.
 Almost.
 One of the projects pushed on The Point was to help people save money when buying goods or services, and this is how the idea for Groupon was born.
-This time, however, the founder remembered to test the idea with the market.
-So, he launched a product MVP first.
+Yet, the founder decided to launch a product MVP first.